 Numbers 300-399 designate courses whose purpose is to meet professional needs which cannot be served by established undergraduate or graduate offerings.
 These courses assume completion of the bachelor's degree and professional competence and focus on problems the enrolled students are encountering in their professional service.
-Although 300 series courses are designed primarily for purposes other than use on degrees and credentials, in individual cases and subject to departmental approval, 300 series courses may be applied toward degree or credential programs for which the course work is appropriate.
+Although 300 series courses are designed primarily for purposes other than use on degrees and credentials, in individual cases and subject to prior departmental approval, 300 series courses may be applied toward degree or credential programs for which the course work is appropriate.
+If applied on credential programs, the approval of the Head of the Education Division is also required.